CloudLabsAI-Azure/Microsoft-AVD-Digital-STU/Demo03.md

    - Select **1 condition selected** under **Conditions**, Here you will notice that under **Locations**, **Any location** is *Included* but the **DSVM** named location is *Excluded*.
 The Grant Control is set as "Block access".
 This policy ensures that Any Inbound access request is blocked unless it is coming from the DSVM's Public IP.
    ![ws name.](media/img104.png)

+>**More Information:**
+>In this walkthrough, we have explored the basics of how this Secure reasearch Environment is setup.